 If this resonates with you and you would like to be part of the Pregnancy Teachers community then drop me an email and introduce yourself.
 I will add you to the teachers mailing list and you will receive an invite to the next Pregnancy Yoga Teachers Monthly Sadhana.

-The 90-minute sessions will be an opportunity for meditation, contemplation and discussion around the many themes and challenges that face pregnancy yoga teachers.
+We meet monthly for 90-minute sessions – each session, facilitated by me, offers an opportunity for meditation, contemplation and discussion around the many themes and challenges that face pregnancy yoga teachers.

-All sessions take place online via Zoom so that you can join from wherever you are on this bright green planet.
+All sessions take place online via Zoom so that you can join from anywhere in the UK.

 To register please send me your email to firstname.lastname@example.org along with a little info about your pregnancy teaching experience and location. and I will add you to the mailing list.